pdefusco/CDE119_ACE_WORKSHOP/README.md

 This GitHub repository pertains to CDE version 1.19 which introduced some important changes with respect to prior versions.

 If you don't have access to a CDE 1.19 Virtual Cluster we recommend the prior version of the HOL which covers all versions up until 1.18 and is available [at this GitHub repository](https://github.com/pdefusco/CDE_Tour_ACE_HOL).

+## Other CDP Hands On Lab Workshops

+CDP Data Services include Cloudera Machine Learning (CML), Cloudera Operational Database (COD), Cloudera Data Flow (CDF) and Cloudera Data Warehouse (CDW).
+HOL Workshops are available for each of these CDP Data Services.

+* [CML Workshop](https://github.com/cloudera/CML_AMP_Churn_Prediction): Prototype and deploy a Churn Prediction model with Cloudera Machine Learning.
+* [CDF Workshop](https://github.com/cloudera-labs/edge2ai-workshop): Build a full OT to IT workflow for an IoT Predictive Maintenance use case
+* CDW Workshop
+* COD Workshop